What Is a Closed Mortgage?

 Income Amount

 The amount of your income is extremely important when applying for a mortgage.
 Lenders prioritize a borrower's ability to make consistent payments, which is largely determined by their income level.
-They often require proof of steady, reliable income to ensure that the borrower can sustain mortgage payments over time.
+They often require proof of steady, reliable income to ensure the borrower can sustain mortgage payments over time.

 Income Stability